hashicorp/go-azure-sdk/microsoft-graph/identitygovernance/stable/lifecycleworkflowdeleteditemworkflowtaskreporttaskprocessingresult/README.md

 ## `github.com/hashicorp/go-azure-sdk/microsoft-graph/identitygovernance/stable/lifecycleworkflowdeleteditemworkflowtaskreporttaskprocessingresult` Documentation

-The `lifecycleworkflowdeleteditemworkflowtaskreporttaskprocessingresult` SDK allows for interaction with the Azure Resource Manager Service `identitygovernance` (API Version `stable`).
+The `lifecycleworkflowdeleteditemworkflowtaskreporttaskprocessingresult` SDK allows for interaction with Microsoft Graph `identitygovernance` (API Version `stable`).

 This readme covers example usages, but further information on [using this SDK can be found in the project root](https://github.com/hashicorp/go-azure-sdk/tree/main/docs).